Man convicted for trying to kill author Salman Rushdie – DW – 02/21/2025

 Rushdie also received injuries to his head, neck, torso and left hand.
 His liver and intestines were also damaged, which required emergency surgery and months of recovery.

+After the assault, Matar told the New York Post that he had traveled from his home in New Jersey after seeing the Rushdie event advertised because he disliked the novelist, saying Rushdie had attacked Islam.

+Matar, a dual citizen of his native United States and Lebanon, said in the interview that he was surprised Rushdie had survived.

-Matar was found guilty of attempted murder in the second degree and assault in the second degree.
+As well as being found guilty of attempted murder in the second degree, Matar was also convicted of assault in the second degree.

 The second conviction was ordered for the stabbing of Henry Reese, the co-founder of a non-profit group that helps exiled writers, who conducted the talk with Rushdie that morning.